 The winds of heresy are blowing across the lands of their faltering empire, the denialist hordes of the latter-day Ottoman Turks are swirling around the base of the once impregnable walls of Crustantinople and most embarrassing of all, the only climatic thing going up appears to be the level of CO2.
 As a matter of fact, the latter isn’t quite true – global sales of thermal underwear are enjoying something of a revival as well.

 I’ve even read a minor prelate of the church arguing that some kind of slight pause was actually foretold by two per cent of their holy oracles of Delphi but given that their machineries of joy have never predicted anything other than hellfire for us unbelievers, I’m inclined to take that with a snort of incense.
-Woah, that incense is strong stuff; it sort of explains a lot.
+Woah, that incense is strong stuff; it sort of explains a lot of things.

 However, they’ve still got a couple of things artfully concealed inside their cassocks and they’re starting to reveal themselves.
 When I say reveal, I don’t mean that in the paedophile BBC or Catholic Church sense but the more conventional one, which is to say, show us what they’re holding in their hand, which also you’ll understand is the more prosaic meaning of that phrase.
-Bugger.
-You know what I mean.
+Bugger, you know what I mean.
 No, I didn’t mean that either.
 Help me Obi-Wan.
 Never mind, never mind, let’s just sort of car crash this whole damn paragraph and move on.

 The first excuse is exactly the sort of brainless type of manoeuvre we’ve grown to love and expect from them.
 They want more time.
 If we agree to believe them just a teensy weensy bit longer, say five, mebbe ten more years or so, perhaps fifteen, it will actually start to get warmer.
 One year, some year, soon, we’ll actually have a warmish winter followed by a blistering summer.
 Hosannas will ring down from the heavens and the joy of the faithful will be unconfined.
-In the meantime, just finger your beads, give the prayer wheel another jolly good spin, chant a mantra or two and keep your faith in the mother church.
+In the meantime, just finger your rosary beads, give the prayer wheel another jolly good spin, chant a mantra or two and keep your faith in the mother church.

 They may be sheep, but just how gullible do they think their flock is?
 That’s a rhetorical question by the way, so there’s no need for you to answer it.
 Actually, please don’t.
 It’d probably bring me right down.